 - Line two baking trays with baking paper and begin rolling mixture into balls.
 Place each ball on the tray and press down slightly.
 Do not place biscuits too close together as mixture will spread during baking.

-- Place in the oven and bake for 12 minutes.
+- Place in the oven and bake for 7 minutes or until golden brown.

 - Once baked, remove from the oven and allow to cool for 5 minutes on baking tray before transferring to a cooling wrack.